X-Hax/SonicAdventureBlenderIO/documentation/docs/guides/asset_importing.md

 - The Visual contains all level models that are rendered when the level is played.
 - The Collision contains level models are have their attributes set to solid, but are invisible.

-In SA1/DX, your main level will be mostly comprised of Visual objects as it used used the level models for both visual and collidable surfaces.
+In SA1/DX, your main level will be mostly comprised of Visual objects as it used the level models for both visual and collidable surfaces.

 ---